How to Avoid Sunburn at the Beach in 10 Essential Steps (And Find Sunburn Relief if That Fails!)

 Sunburn, as we all well know, contributes to skin cancer, wrinkles and it just plain hurts.

-So here are ten tips, with a mix from them and from me, to help you avoid sunburn.
+So here are ten tips to help you avoid sunburn at the beach.

 Get into the habit of using suncream as much as you brush your teeth.
 Apply liberally before you go out under the rays and make sure that the cream you use has a high SPF (+30 or higher) for UVB protection and a minimum of 4 stars for UVA protection.
 Reapply every 1-2 hours in bright sunshine (OK, that's where the toothbrush analogy breaks down.
 But start with the toothbrush habit and work up form there.
 Applying sunscreen, that is.
 Not toothpaste.
 Obviously.)

-3 - Try to avoid being out in bright sunlight between the hours of 11 and 3.
+Try to avoid being out in bright sunlight between the hours of 11 and 3.
 Think of them as the peak burning hours, not tanning times.
 Have your lunch in the shade and take advantage of a cool place to relax and enjoy your lunch away from bees, pollen and footballs being kicked your way.
 Following this advice is probably the best way to avoid sunburn at the beach.